 Having an accurate scale for consistency is imperative because if each sample has a different amount of coffee and/or water the taste can drastically different.
 It doesn’t have to be the fanciest scale but it does need to be consistently accurate.

 Professional cuppers also use unique silver-coated spoons for tasting.
-The reason is that the spoons’ design and shape enables fast slurping action while the silver plating minimizes taste-alteration in the coffee samples.
+The reason is that the spoons’ design and shape enable fast slurping action while the silver plating minimizes taste-alteration in the coffee samples.
 Spoons made of steel may change the coffee taste even though subtly.

-- Two regular glasses for storing rinse water – These come in handy when washing cupping spoons during the procedure.
+These come in handy when washing cupping spoons during the procedure.

-- Cupping forms – It would help to document your findings when evaluating the coffees.
+It would help to document your findings when evaluating the coffees.
 You might not need this in a home cupping but taking notes never hurts.
 It helps concise and clear during the whole process.

-- Sample trays – You need a sample tray for holding your different coffee samples.
+You need a sample tray for holding your different coffee samples.
 Sample trays are usually available on Amazon at super low prices.

-- Four silver plated cupping spoons – You can look like a Pro … or make them think you have gone completely mad!
+You can look like a Pro … or make them think you have gone completely mad!
 But its good to have a nice set of spoons!

 Choosing coffee samples is a big part of the cupping process.
 The more coffee samples you plan to cup, the more cupping tools you will require.